debops/debops/docs/code-standards-policy.rst

        - role: debops.nginx

-By including the configuration for the debops.apt_preferences_ role in the ``nginx`` default variables the user to change it through the Ansible inventory without the need to modify any of the involved roles or the playbook.
+By including the configuration for the debops.apt_preferences_ role in the ``nginx`` default variables the user is able to change it through the Ansible inventory without the need to modify any of the involved roles or the playbook.

 .. _debops_policy__ref_code_standards_inventory_level_scoped_variables: